 Georgia (the country, not the state) is an incredible destination for travel, but not a common place for many world travelers.

-While Georgia is not a large country, it certainly has a lot to see and do.
-Mostly because of its long history and rich culture to share with travelers.
-Here is a brief list of some of the quintessential Georgian experiences and the best places in Georgia to travel to experience them.
+While Georgia is not a large country, it certainly has a lot to see and do, mostly because of its long history and rich culture.
+Here is a brief list of some of the quintessential Georgian experiences and the best places in Georgia to travel to experience them:

 Georgia has the earliest evidence of wine making of any places in the world.
-Therefore, they have the title of being the home of wine making.
-Their technique for making wine is unique, compared to many of the modern vat and barrel tools used in most of the fermenting process.
-Instead, Georgians use a Kvevri (large jug) to place crushed up grapes (seeds, skins and all) into, which then goes into the ground and is buried.
-By doing this, they can have a controlled temperature.
-Because of this process, their wine needs no yeast and has a distinct flavor.
+Therefore, they have the title of being the “home of wine making”.
+Their technique for making wine is unique, compared to many of the modern vat and barrel tools used in most fermenting processes.
+Instead, Georgians use large unglazed earthenware vessels to place crushed up grapes (seeds, skins and all), which then go into the ground and are buried.
+This method controls the temperature and needs no yeast.
+The resulting wine then has a distinct flavor.
 The wine they are most known for is saparavi, which is a dry red wine.
 I personally also like kinsmaruli, which is a semi-sweet red wine.
 They also have white wine and something called a black wine.
 The remnants left over from the wine making, mostly seeds and skin, are they crushed further, in a similar process to Grappa (an Italian liquor) to make Chacha.
 Drinking chacha is sure to burn your throat, especially if it is homemade and the alcohol content is not controlled for.
 The best place to visit in Georgia to learn about the process and try the wine is the Kakheti region, particularly Kvareli.

 Georgian food is heavy, with lots of carbs and meat, so you know it’s going to be good!
 One of the staples is khinkali, a dumpling which can be filled with beef, mushrooms or pork.
 The proper way to eat this scrumptious delicacy is by sprinkling black pepper on them and holding them by the “stem” as you bite in and slurp up some of the juices inside.
-Another favorite and very instagramable snack is Adjarian khachapuri, which is an almost boat-shaped bread with a circular inside filled with cheese and a raw egg on top.
+Another favorite and very Instagramable snack is Adjarian khachapuri, which is an open boat-shaped bread filled with cheese and with a raw egg on top.
 The proper way to eat this is by breaking off the sides and dipping the bread into the gooey goodness.
-If you’re looking for bread, puri as they call it, you will want to look for a tone (pronounced tonay).
-There you’ll be able to find (long bread) and my favorite lobiani, which is a soft bread with mashed beans inside.
-Finally, another snack to try is churchkella, which is a string of walnuts then dipped and covered in a mix of grape juice and flour.
+If you’re looking for bread, puri as they call it, you will want to look for a tone (pronounced tonay), which is a tandoor-type oven.
+There you’ll be able to find (long bread) and my favorite Lobiani, which is a soft bread with mashed beans inside.
+Finally, another snack to try is churchkhela, which is a string of walnuts dipped and covered in a mix of grape juice and flour.
 The result is a gummy outside.
 It’s not my favorite flavor, but it was worth a try.
 You can get any of these delicacies all over Georgia!

 4.)
 Georgian Hospitality: